rodneyshupe/Cookbook/Recipes/SmokedAndCured/DuckProsciutto.rst

 Directions
 ----------

-1. Mix Dry Cure Ingredients well and rub onto meat, making sure to cover all nooks and crannies.
-2. Transfer meat into a Ziplock and place in your refrigerator for one week to cure.
+1. Mix dry cure ingredients well and rub onto meat, covering all nooks and crannies; transfer to a Ziplock and refrigerate one week to cure.
-3. After the curing process, remove meat from bag, and rinse off cure under running water.
+2. Remove meat from bag and rinse off cure under running water.
-4. Transfer to UMAi Dry bag and vacuum seal, then place place on an open wire rack to dry in your refrigerator four to eight weeks, or until 35-40% reduction in weight.
+3. Transfer to UMAi Dry bag and vacuum seal, then place on an open wire rack to dry in your refrigerator four to eight weeks, or until 35-40% reduction in weight.
-5. After drying is complete, slice thin and enjoy!
+4. Slice thin and enjoy!